 where $G$ is the gravitational constant \cite{cavendish1798xxi}.
 Then, using Newton's second law of motion \cite{newton1687philosophiae}, we derive $a_{1 \rightarrow 2}$, the acceleration of object $1$ towards object $2$ due to gravity:

 Likewise, the acceleration $a_{2 \rightarrow 1}$ of $2$ towards $1$ due to gravity is:

 We note that $a_{1 \rightarrow 2} \neq a_{2 \rightarrow 1}$ when $m_1 \neq m_2$.
-More precisely, we have $a_{1 \rightarrow 2} > a_{2 \rightarrow 1}$ when $m_2 > m_1$ and conversely, i.e. the acceleration of the less massive object towards the more massive object due to gravity is higher.
+More precisely, we have $a_{1 \rightarrow 2} > a_{2 \rightarrow 1}$ when $m_2 > m_1$ and conversely, i.e., the acceleration of the less massive object towards the more massive object due to gravity is higher.

 Despite being superseded in modern physics by Einstein's theory of general relativity \cite{einstein1915erklarung}, describing gravity not as a force but as a consequence of spacetime curvature, Newton's law of universal gravitation is still used in many applications, as the theory provides precise approximations of the effect of gravity when gravitational fields are not extreme.
-In the following of this paper, we directly draw inspiration from this theory, notably from the formulation of acceleration, to build our proposed autoencoders models.
-We highlight that Newtonian gravity concepts were already successfully leveraged in \cite{gravity1} for graph visualization, and in \cite{gravity2} where the force formula has been transposed to graph mining measures, to construct symmetric similarity scores among nodes.
+In the remainder of this paper, we draw inspiration from this theory, notably from the formulation of acceleration, to build our proposed autoencoder models.
+We highlight that Newtonian gravity concepts were already successfully leveraged in \cite{gravity1} for graph visualization, and in \cite{gravity2} where the force formula has been applied through graph mining measures to construct symmetric similarity scores between nodes.